 - Repeated attempts to control use or quit: You’ve tried to cut back or quit entirely, but haven’t been successful.

-- Much time spent using: You spend much your time using the substance.
+- Much time spent using: You spend much of your time using the substance.

 - Physical or psychological problems related to use: Your substance use has led to physical health problems like liver damage or lung cancer, or psychological issues, like depression or anxiety.